Discover Natural Pest Control for Gardens Using Predators

 Insect Control Using Bats

 The downside with having bats living in your barn or house is their feces smells and in many areas bats are protected and can't be removed.
-However for gardeners guano is an excellent fertilizer.
+However for gardeners guano is an excellent, albeit strong fertilizer.

-Not all bats eat insects, there are also fruit bats and even bats which eat fish.
+Not all bats eat insects, there are also fruit bats and even bats that eat fish.
 To bring bats into your garden, consider a bat box for them to roost.

 How to Encourage Owls to Nest in Your Area